 Publishers and marketers strive to reach far and wide audiences or target a specific audience, depending on their ad strategy, and they want to do it effectively.

-For that, they pay attention to minute details, various ad formats, and choosing what’s best for the brand.
+For that, they pay attention to minute details, various ad formats, and choose what’s best for the brand.
 We understand that high-quality ads get more ad impressions and clicks, and if targeted accurately, they prompt conversions.

 One of the most important decisions we require to make is what sort of ads we shall display.
 Static vs dynamic ads get the most attention because these ads become the defining factors for client acquisition.